This post may contain affiliate links. Read my disclosure policy.

 This Cobb-Style Lobster Salad recipe is a sophisticated, yet simple twist that adds a fresher, summery flair to this salad.
 Lobster tail makes this salad taste and feel luxurious.
 But a little goes a long way when paired with fresh greens and veggies, smoky bacon, rich avocado, tangy blue cheese, and a quick and easy deviled egg.
 Experience this foodie bliss any time you like.

 Cobb salad typically contains chicken, bacon, avocado, hard boiled eggs, blue cheese, and tomatoes on a bed of lettuce.
 It is typically dressed with a red wine vinaigrette.

 However, there are many variations on the Cobb Salad.
-In this one, there are a few swaps and additions for this summertime version of the traditional recipe.
+In this Cobb Salad with Lobster, there are a few swaps and additions for this summertime version of the traditional recipe.

 - Butter lettuce